tliron/prudence/CACHING.md

 ### Cache Groups

 Deciding on a good cache key scheme can go a long way towards helping your application scale.
-However, aggressive caching can introduce consistency bugs.
-For example, imagine a resource with several factets, each having several representations, and all are cached.
+However, aggressive caching can introduce data inconsistency.
+For example, imagine a resource with several facets, each having several representations, and all are cached.
 Now a client sends a DELETE request to one representation, where you have an "erase" hook.
 Prudence will make sure to delete the cache entry for that particular representation.
 But what about all the other representations?
-Normally, they stay in the cache until they expire, thus presenting out-of-date data to clients.
+Normally, they stay in the cache until they expire, thus potentially presenting out-of-date data to clients.

 This might not be a problem for your application.
 But if it is, Prudence provides a powerful feature to tackle it: cache groups.
 These are strings that can be assigned to a cache entry in